yishuen/dsc-3-34-05-understanding-principle-component-analysis-nyc-career-ds-102218/README.md

-# Understanding Principle Component Analysis
+# Understanding Principal Component Analysis

 ## Introduction
 PCA could be very counter intuitive to start with.
 In this lesson, we shall simply attempt to develop an intuition around PCA in terms of dimension reduction and visualization of reduced dimensions.
 We shall look at a few simple examples in 1D and 2D domains to help you get a clear understanding of what we mean by explained variances, rotation of axis, derived features (components) etc. With this understanding, as we move towards implementing PCA is a number of different contexts, it would be much easier for you to picture what is happening behind the scenes.